corese-stack/corese-core/docs/source/index.rst

    :align: center
    :width: 400px

-.. centered:: Software platform for the Semantic Web of Linked Data
+Corese is a software platform that implements and extends the standards of the Semantic Web.
+It enables users to create, manipulate, parse, serialize, query, reason about, and validate RDF data.

-Corese is a software platform implementing and extending the standards of the Semantic Web.
-It allows to create, manipulate, parse, serialize, query, reason and validate RDF data.
+Corese-Core is a Java library that provides the core functionalities of Corese.
+It allows developers to build applications that process RDF data and programmatically leverage Corese's features via its API.

 ..
 Define named hyperlinks for the references of W3C standards
 .. _RDF: https://www.w3.org/RDF/